 The requirement to be represented by a lawyer is not a violation of the constitutional right of Equality before the Law.
 It may remain open whether PAK as a "public body" (Art1.1 PAKL) can plead for the fundamental right of equality, which is historically and in its constitutional context a right of natural persons and private legal entities against the state, not a right for a state organ against the state.
 The Respondent has a right to be treated equal, but constitutional Equality does not mean that everybody is treated equally regardless if they are reasonably and non-discriminatory aspects of differentiation.
 It is neither unreasonably nor discriminatory to privilege natural persons in front of the court in relation to legal entities (or a public state authority).
 Often, if not even regularly natural persons do not have the financial means to afford a lawyer.
-This under constitutional aspects is a lawyer.
+This under constitutional aspects is a sufficient reason for their privilege to appear before the SCSC without a lawyer.